 Whew.
 Okay, so now that I’ve got that stuff straightened out for you, let’s dive into this recipe for an Instant Pot Vegan Butter Chicken.
 You’ll truly be amazed by how simple it is.

-Serve this Instant Pot Vegan Butter Chicken hot with naan or rice, and a few wedges of lemon and onion for a complete, healthful and memorable meal that you’ll be asked to make again and again.
+Serve this Instant Pot Vegan Butter Chicken hot with naan or roti or rice, and a few wedges of lemon and onion for a complete, healthful and memorable meal that you’ll be asked to make again and again.

 - 1 medium onion (chopped)